-Chinese fishing nets are a must visit place in Kochi as per every tourist guidebook and present on postcards of Kochi.
+Chinese fishing nets are a must-visit place in Kochi as per every tourist guidebook and present on postcards of Kochi.
 So, why not join the group of fisherman and understand how they operate these.

 Local people call these fishing nets as “Cheenvala” as they believe that a Chinese traveler brought these to India.
 One of the best places to see these Chinese fishing nets is Vasco De Gama Square.
 Here you will see 6-7 nets in operation.

-The Chinese fishing nets are fixed on the seashores and work on cantilever mechanism.
+The Chinese fishing nets are fixed on the seashores and work on a cantilever mechanism.
 Usually, 5 to 6 people operate a net, one person from the group walk on the central bamboo to lower the nets in the water.
 The net is kept under water for sometime and then the whole group pulls up the net with many ropes tied to it.

 The fisherman follows the routine of lowering and pulling the nets out throughout the day.
-They allow visitors to become the part of the group while they operate the nets.
+They allow visitors to become part of the group while they operate the nets.
 You may catch a few small fishes by these nets but it is a fun thing to do in Fort Kochi.

 Don’t forget to pay a small amount of money a gesture of gratitude after you participate in this.

-Visit Spice market of Kochi
+Visit the Spice market of Kochi

 Kerala is the spice bowl of India and the quality of spices grown here is the best.